Annie-XIE/summary-os/RDO+XS.md

     CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS=<physnet1:br-eth1,phyext:br-ex>
     CONFIG_NEUTRON_OVS_BRIDGE_IFACES=<br-eth1:eth1,br-ex:eth2>

-`physnet1` is physical network name, you can use other name instead.
+`physnet1` is physical_network names usable for VLAN provider and tenant networks.

-`1000:1050` is VLAN tag ranges for tenant networks.
+`1000:1050` is ranges of VLAN tags on each physical_network available for allocation to tenant networks.

-`physnet1:br-eth1` br-eth1 is bridge for VM network
+`physnet1:br-eth1``br-eth1:eth1` br-eth1 is ovs bridge for `VM network`, eth1 is OpenStack VM's NIC which connected to `VM network`.

-`phyext:br-ex` br-ex is the bridge for external network
+`phyext:br-ex``br-ex:eth2` br-ex is ovs bridge for `External network`, neutron L3 agent use it for external traffic. eth2 is OpenStack VM's NIC which connected to `External network`.

+Use `packstack --answer-file=<ANSWER_FILE>` to install OpenStack services.

 ##### 5. Configure Nova and Neutron